MonashDataFluency/Power_BI/docs/03-plotting.md

 ### Scatter plot

-Let's create our first chart - Scatter plot.
-The first step to plot any kind of plot in Power BI is to select the plot template/type from the visualization panel.
-So, we click on the scatter chart icon in the visualization panel and drag the columns to the respective -Axis field as shown in the below figure.
+Let's create our first chart, a Scatter plot.
+The first step to plot any kind of plot in Power BI is to select the plot template/type from the **Visualization panel**.
+Click on the scatter chart icon in the visualization panel and drag the columns to the respective -Axis field as shown in the below figure.

 <!--picture--->
 <img src="figures/ch04/scatter_plot_1.png" width="60%" style="display: block; margin: auto;" />

 We want to see how life expectancy (life_exp) varies with time (year) in years.
-After dragging the columns to their respective fields, we get out first scatter plot.
+After dragging the columns to their respective fields, we get our first scatter plot.
 An overall increasing trend can be seen after year 1900.

 <!--picture--->
 <img src="figures/ch04/scatter_plot_2.png" width="80%" style="display: block; margin: auto;" />

 The final interface will look like the image below.
-The plot will be at the left of the visualization panel.
+The plot will be at the left of the **Visualization panel**.

 <!--picture--->
 <img src="figures/ch04/scatter_plot_3.png" width="100%" style="display: block; margin: auto;" />

-In general, this will be the procedure to create any type of plot the Power BI i.e., Select the chart type from the visualization section, drag data to the -Axis fields.
+In general, this will be the procedure to create any type of plot in Power BI i.e. select the chart type from the **visualization panel** and then drag data to the relevant fields.

 The above scatter plot is not informative.
-Let’s explore what other things can we do with this plot.
+Let’s explore what else we can do with this plot.

     X-Axis: year